 - 1. The four Manufacturing Technology qualifications in the MSA07 Training Package should be reviewed and updated. - 2.
 The six qualifications in the MEM05 Training Package which focus on CAD/CAM skills should also be reviewed and updated. - 3.
-The 210 'digital skills' units from Training Packages identified in this analysis should be reviewed and updated with a priority given to those which have not had substantial changes made to them for five or more years. - 4.
-IBSA Manufacturing leading a new cross-sector project which examines the skill needs of Industry 4.0 and the potential impact on Training Packages with Manufacturing as the pilot for any possible changes.
+The 211 'digital skills' units from Training Packages identified in this analysis should be reviewed and updated with a priority given to those which have not had substantial changes made to them for five or more years. - 4.
+IBSA Manufacturing leading a new cross-sector project which examines the skill needs of Industry 4.0 and the potential impact on Training Packages - with Manufacturing as the pilot for any possible changes.
+The research should consider, amongst other things, how Training Packages can be updated and maintained in a timely manner given the pace of change in the world of work as a result of digitisation; the inclusion of core skills such as creative thinking, critical thinking, problem solving and other higher order core skills; and the need for specific 'working in Industry 4.0' units.